 Procurement and resulting contracting is another area of grant administration that must be nondiscriminatory.
-The grantee must ensure nondiscrimination in the solicitation, advertising and awarding of contracts for all of the protected classes with the addition of sexual orientation and gender identity.
+The Subrecipient must ensure nondiscrimination in the solicitation, advertising and awarding of contracts for all of the protected classes with the addition of sexual orientation and gender identity.
 Bid specifications and/or evaluation criteria used to review bids must not be discriminatory.
-See Chapter 4: Procurement and Chapter 5: Contracting for more detailed information and guidance.
+See Chapter 4: Procurement and Chapter 5: